Can a Physical Therapist Be Sued for Malpractice?

 If you’ve lived enough years on this earth or ever had an accident, you’ve likely gone through a program of physical therapy.
 Physical therapists play a crucial role in helping us recover from an accident or surgery, or deal with an ongoing, chronic condition.
 They help us regain strength and function so that we can return to our everyday lives with less pain.

-However, the unfortunate fact is, negligence can and does happen.
 Physical therapists are not perfect.
 A few might even be unskilled or insufficiently diligent.
 If you suffer an injury during a physical therapy session, it could be the result of negligence and grounds for a medical malpractice claim.
 The elderly, including nursing home residents, are especially vulnerable as they have a weaker bone structure and are more susceptible to fractures and dislocations.
 One study found that the most severe injuries reported in medical malpractice claims occurred in nursing homes.

 A Rise in Cases